 Ontario Disability Support Program

-This program offers two types of support:
+The program provides two primary forms of support:

 - Income